Many prior forms of music treated the human voice primarily as a musical instrument, and the singer as another musician.

 During this same period, blues singers developed a broader approach to the use of their voices, especially as they gained access to microphones and electric guitars.
 In the 1950’s, singers like Muddy Waters and Howlin’ Wolf used microphones to capture all the intimate nuances of their voices, but they were moaning, shouting and growling, not crooning.

 As rock and roll emerged, there were two lines of development for vocalists.
-On the one hand, singers such as Elvis Presley, Roy Orbison and Buddy Holly were clearly valued for their voices, whereas artists such as Chuck Berry and Bill Haley were valued for other reasons, but certainly not for their great voices.
+On the one hand, singers such as Elvis Presley, Roy Orbison and Buddy Holly were clearly valued for their voices, whereas artists such as Chuck Berry and Bill Haley were appreciated for other reasons, but not known particularly for their great voices.

 Another stream of influence came from folk singers such as Pete Seeger and Woody Guthrie.
 These were songwriters and activists who used their voices to tell stories.
 In many ways their vocal performances were as much dramatic as musical, providing shading and emphasis, but clearly focused on the delivery of the words, as much or more than the performance of the music.